 2020 Voter Mobilization Toolkit

-2020 is an important year for our democracy: with the census and a national election both taking place this year, our individual participation is key in determining the political landscape of our country for the next four to ten years.
-But if you’ve completed the census and have registered to vote and you’re eager to do more to ensure that other people’s voices are represented, this resource guide was made especially for you!
+2020 is an important year for our democracy and our individual participation is key in determining the political landscape of our country for the next four to ten years.
+If you’ve registered to vote and still need to cast your ballot and/or are eager to do more to ensure that other people’s voices are represented, this resource guide was made especially for you!

 Know Your Rights at the Voting Booth

 Voters have special rights at the polls that are important to be aware of in case any of them are challenged.

 - The Right to Vote Free of Intimidation

 - Federal law (18 U.S. Code Section 594) prohibits the intimidation of voters and can result in prison time.

 - The right to vote by provisional ballot if your name is not on the list of registered voters